c-sanders/Quaternion/README.md

 * #### Encoding the direction and angle of rotation into `q`.

-The direction and angle of rotation about the axis is represented by the Greek letter $\theta$.
+The direction and angle of rotation about the axis is represented by the Greek letter $\Theta$.
 Positive values of this angle represent a clockwise rotation about the axis, whereas negative values of this angle represent a counter-clockwise rotation about the axis.
 The angle of rotation is not placed directly into `a`, rather it is transformed first - as outlined below, before the resulting